 The technique is used in analytical chemistry to determine the concentration of a certain element (the analyte) in a sample to be analyzed.

 UV–Vis spectroscopy, also known as ultraviolet-visible spectrophotometry (UV–Vis or UV/Vis), is the study of absorption and reflectance spectroscopy in the ultraviolet and visible regions of the electromagnetic spectrum.
-This means it makes use of visible and neighbouring light.
+This means it makes use of visible and neighboring light.

 Fluorescence spectroscopy (also known as fluorimetry or spectrofluorometry) is an electromagnetic spectroscopy technique for analyzing fluorescence in a sample.
 It entails the use of a beam of light, generally ultraviolet light, to excite the electrons in certain compounds' molecules and cause them to emit light; normally, though not always, visible light.